 Because I couldn’t find a viable solution I convinced myself that I didn’t need anything to help me stay on task throughout the day, the week, and the month ahead.
 I did this for years and well, it didn’t work.
 I was always forgetting important things and leading reactively instead of proactively.
 For a season I even tried to keep up with tasks on sticky notes-that also didn’t work.
 I knew I needed something, something practical and simple.

-Two years ago I went through a life changing season of leadership coaching and one of the first barriers we addressed was my time management.
-I admitted that I needed serious help in that area and that I absolutely hated those generic planning tools.
+Two years ago I went through a life-changing season of leadership coaching and one of the first barriers we addressed was my time management or lack thereof.
+I begrudgingly admitted that I needed serious help in that area and that I absolutely hated generic planning tools.
 My leadership coach introduced me to a simple, practical tool called “The Weekly Planning Grid” and challenged me to implement it.
 The tool quickly checked off all of the boxes.
 It was simple.
 It was practical.
 It was a game-changer.

 How does it work?
 It’s simple really.